 DISCLAIMER: The information provided in this article, other knowledge base articles, and the Compliancy Group website do not, and are not intended to, constitute legal advice.
 All information, content, and materials in the Knowledge Base and on the Compliancy Group website are for general informational purposes only.

-HHS Issues a Final Rule to Support Reproductive Healthcare Privacy
+What is the HIPAA Privacy Rule to Support Reproductive Healthcare Privacy (Final Rule)?

 In April of 2024, HHS issued a Final Rule, the HIPAA Privacy Rule to Support Reproductive Healthcare Privacy.
 In a press release accompanying the Final Rule, HHS reports that “The Final Rule strengthens the Health Insurance Portability Act of 1996 (HIPAA) Privacy Rule by prohibiting the disclosure of protected health information (PHI) related to lawful reproductive healthcare in certain circumstances.”